hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 $FIXMATE_BAM_FILE
 </pre>

 We have gone through all of the these paramters already in the previous <code>samtools sort</code> command.
-The only difference in this command is that we are not using the <code>-n</code> option, which tell <code>samtools</code> to sort by read name.
-Now, we are sorting by coordinates, the default setting.
+The only difference in this command is that we are not using the <code>-n</code> option, which tells <code>samtools</code> to sort by read name.
+Now, we are excluding this and thus sorting by coordinates, the default setting.
 <hr />
 </details></li>

 <li><details>
-<summary>Click here for marking and removing duplicates for the <code>Samtools</code> pipeline</summary>
+<summary><b>Click here for marking and removing duplicates for the <code>Samtools</code> pipeline</b></summary>

+Now we are going to mark and remove the duplicate reads:

 <pre>
 # Mark and remove duplicates and then index the output file
 samtools markdup \